 One benefit of this paper bond purchase is the ability to buy bonds beyond the $10,000 limit per year that applies to electronic bond sales.
 If you have a large enough refund and other available funds, you could purchase up to $15,000 in bonds by this route – $10,000 electronically and $5,000 in paper bonds.

 Bonds can be registered as single owner, co-owner, or beneficiary bonds.
 Beneficiary bonds are popular purchases by parents for their children (or grandparents for grandchildren).

 There are a few limitations and concerns with Form 8888.
 You cannot have your refund deposited into more than one account or buy paper savings bonds if there is also a Form 8379 (Injured Spouse Allocation) involved, or if you are filing an amended return.
-You can make IRA deposits or buy savings bonds, but you cannot use direct deposit to do so.
+You can make several IRA deposits or buy savings bonds, but you cannot use direct deposit to do so.

 Generally, a joint refund cannot be direct-deposited to an individual account.
 Be sure to check the account status before setting up the direct deposit.

 Consider these sensible and responsible options for your tax refund.
-You really did not need a new HDTV, anyway.
+You really did not need a new TV, anyway.